About Precita Eyes

 This place is also a terrific place to find gifts for the artistically inclined folks in your circle.
 They offer painting supplies at affordable prices and also classes and workshops that would make a great gifts.

-Support the arts, support public art, support accessible public art!”
+Support the arts, support public art, support accessible public art!” –A. P.

-As an inner city, community-based mural arts organization, Precita Eyes Muralists Association seeks to enrich and beautify urban environments and educate communities locally and internationally about the process and the history of public community mural art.
-We maintain a deep commitment to collaborating with the various communities we serve.
-Our dedication to collaboration guarantees that creative work produced is accessible, both physically and conceptually, to the people whose lives it impacts.
-We intend to bring art into the daily lives of people through a process which enables them to reflect their particular concerns, joys and triumphs.
+As an inner-city, community-based, mural arts organization, Precita Eyes Muralists work to enrich and beautify urban environments and educate the public about the process and history of community mural art.
+Working with a wide variety of neighborhoods and communities, we nourish one’s inherent creativity and celebrate the beauty of their community.
+We maintain a deep commitment to collaboration.
+This dedication to the collaborative process ensures that the creative work produced is accessible, both physically and conceptually, to the people whose lives it impacts.
+We bring art into the daily lives of people through a process which allows them to celebrate their beauty, discover their creativity, and reflect their concerns, joys and triumphs.